zenglenn42/react-tutorials/README.md

 # react-tutorials [(demo)](https://react-tutorials.herokuapp.com/)

+This project is a vehicle for incrementally _applying_ the knowledge I gain from the React tutorials I curate while creating something of value for the community.

 Let's disrupt the youtube video tutorial scene a bit. :-)

 I'm grooving on React these days and want a cool place to collect my learning experience from various tutorials I complete.
 There's a ton of good instructional content online, but I want something that allows me to snapshot the journey at key points in the instruction.
 I come up with this: